cast42/fastpages-blog/_pages/about.md

 ---

 My name is Lode Nachtergaele.
-I'm an engineer by training, and currently hold the position as data scientist at
+I'm an engineer by training, and currently hold the position as machine learning engineer at
-[Colruyt Group](https://www.colruytgroup.com/wps/portal/cg/en/home) (a retailer in Belgium), where I spend time on writing notebooks in Python.
+[Dataroots.io](https://dataroots.io) (AI & data-driven solutions for our clients)/

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].